mengqian989/vzlib/medinfo2019/biosis/README.md

 This data set was created as follows:

-1. Using their web search interface, queried the following phrases (using double quotations before and after them):
+1. Using their web search interface, queried each of the following phrases (using double quotations before and after them) as "topic":

 * Carcinoma, Lobular
 * Breast Neoplasms, Male